sheetguard/sguard/README.md

 ### Execution

-Please download all files in the [sguard/tools](https://github.com/sheetguard/sguard/tree/master/tools) directory.
 We release our SGuard's obfuscated version named "SGuardGUI.jar", which can be executed with a command "java -cp SGuardGUI.jar ui.MainUI".
+Before executing this command, please download all files in the [sguard/tools](https://github.com/sheetguard/sguard/tree/master/tools) directory, especially those DLL files.
 Have fun with our tool!

 ### Usage